carr/phone/README.md

     $ gem install phone

-Or as a Rails plugin
+Or as a Rails plugin, in your Gemfile

-    $ script/plugin install git://github.com/carr/phone.git
+    gem 'phone'

+And then `bundle install` from your command line.

 ## Copyright